max0ne/albert_thing/README.md

   3. push notification me if found class i'm looking for

 all stuff should be serverless to be deployed to aws lambda

-Also [@CupNoodleFork](https://github.com/CupNoodleFork) suggest change to something like this [GoogleChrome/puppeteer](https://github.com/GoogleChrome/puppeteer)